Program Directors

 [email protected]

-Dr. Dukes is a first-generation college graduate who earned her bachelors degree from the Historically Black College/University, Fisk University.
-She then earned her masters and doctoral degrees from the University of California, Irvine.
-She is also the Founder and current President of Black In Neuro, an international organization dedicated to supporting Black scholars in neuroscience-related fields worldwide.
-As an assistant professor in the Department of Neuroscience, Dr. Dukes splits her time between teaching undergraduate neuroscience courses and leading diversity, equity and inclusion initiatives.
+Dr. Dukes is a first-generation college graduate who earned her bachelor’s degree from the Historically Black College/University, Fisk University.
+She then earned her master’s and doctoral degrees from the University of California, Irvine.
+As an Assistant Professor in the Department of Neuroscience, Dr. Dukes splits her time between teaching undergraduate neuroscience courses and leading outreach initiatives.
 She aims to foster a community at UMN that welcomes, supports, and empowers all students, but especially those with historically marginalized identities, both in and out of the classroom.
+In 2025, Dr. Dukes was named one of Forbes 30 under 30 for social impact.